magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/management.md

 ### Using `BufferAssetDataSource`

-`ufferAssetDataSource` is used when the thumbnail image is stored in memory as a data buffer instead of a file.
+`BufferAssetDataSource` is used when the thumbnail image is stored in memory as a data buffer instead of a file.
 This method allows you to upload the thumbnail directly from a buffer, which is useful when the image is generated dynamically or received from an external source.

 **Steps to Use `BufferAssetDataSource`:**